Hgoatly/downham_and_finch/README.md

 10. I would like to be able to read blog posts, so that I can stay in touch with any news that the company may have.
 11. I would like to be able to read reviews of products, so that I know whether they are good quality before I buy them.
 12. I would like to be able to make a secure payment when I place an order.
-13. I would like to
+13. I would like to receive feedback about whether or not my order was successful.
+14. I would like to receive an email confirmation once I have placed an order.

 ### Registered Users:
-8. I would like to be able to login to the site so that I can view/update my profile.
+15. I would like to be able to login to the site so that I can view/update my profile.
-9. I would like to be able to easily logout of the site.
+16. I would like to be able to easily logout of the site.
-10. I would like to be able to view my profile details, including my billing address, and any past orders I may have placed.
-11. I would like to be able to submit a review of a product.
+17. I would like to be able to submit a review of a product.

 ### Siteowner:
-12. I would like to be able to add products to the site, so that I can upload new products as they become available.
+18. I would like to be able to add products to the site, so that I can upload new products as they become available.
-13. I would link to be able to edit products already on the site, so that if product information changes, I can change the existing information.
+19. I would link to be able to edit products already on the site, so that if product information changes, I can change the existing information.
-14. I would like to be able to delete products that are no longer necessary for the site.
+20. I would like to be able to delete products that are no longer necessary for the site.
-15. I would like to be able to upload blog posts, so that I can share news and events with my customers.
+21. I would like to be able to upload blog posts, so that I can share news and events with my customers.
-16. I would like to be able to edit blog posts, so that I can add more information, or correct a typo.
+22. I would like to be able to edit blog posts, so that I can add more information, or correct a typo.
-17. I would like to be able to delete a blog post if it is no longer relevent.
+23. I would like to be able to delete a blog post if it is no longer relevent.
-18. I would like to be able to add frequently asked questions (faqs) to the site, so that people don't keep contacting me with the same questions.
+24. I would like to be able to add frequently asked questions (faqs) to the site, so that people don't keep contacting me with the same questions.
-19. I would like to be able to edit faqs, in case a question or answer needs to be changed.
+25. I would like to be able to edit faqs, in case a question or answer needs to be changed.
-20. I would like to be able to delete a faq, in case it is no longer relevent.
+26. I would like to be able to delete a faq, in case it is no longer relevent.
-21. I would like to be able to delete reviews that users have posted, so that I can remove any inappropriate or offensive content that may have been posted.
+27. I would like to be able to delete reviews that users have posted, so that I can remove any inappropriate or offensive content that may have been posted.
-22. I would like users to be able to contact me, so that they will receive good customer service.
+28. I would like users to be able to contact me, so that they will receive good customer service.

 ## Design: